This post was last updated on March 4th, 2025 at 02:07 pm

 The story of the Last Prince of Wales, Owain Glyndŵr, is a must on the list of great Welsh gifts for bibliophiles.
 Today, he is widely recognized among Welsh symbols of independence.

-The first ever full-scale biography of the last native Prince of Wales who fought to maintain an independent Wales.
+From the blurb: The first ever full-scale biography of the last native Prince of Wales who fought to maintain an independent Wales.
 If it had not been for Owain Glyndŵr’s 15-year struggle against overwhelming odds, the Welsh would not have survived as Europe’s oldest nation.
 His war is the defining era in the history of Wales.
 Yet Glyndŵr is hardly known—a cultured, literate warrior who was never betrayed or captured and vanished into history.
 No less than six separate invasions were beaten back by Glyndŵr’s army of volunteers before he disappeared into history, his family and children either dead or imprisoned for life, but he was never betrayed.
 Not for Glyndŵr the brutal public death of Braveheart, nor a grave to desecrate—only an immortal legacy of hope and freedom.

 His war of independence led the way for the success of another mab darogan (son of prophecy) seven decades later, when a Welsh army won at Bosworth Field and the Tudor Dynasty was founded.
 This book tells us how Glyndŵr came to stir Wales into war, and why his name still resonates today as one of the greatest warriors the world has seen.